Climate Justice Education Project

 For currently practicing CPS K – 12th grade educators and support staff

-Instructors: Ayesha Qazi, Charles Stark, and Nicholas Limbeck
+Instructors: Ayesha Qazi-Lampert, Charles Stark, and Nicholas Limbeck

 In this course, educators will collaborate to learn ways they can teach the topic of climate change through student inquiry projects that connect to issues of racial justice, climate solutions, and civic action.
 All live online sessions and asynchronous activities focus on educators learning to engage students in climate change for all content and grade levels.
 Participants will learn strategies to develop and facilitate inquiry projects that lead students to research the impacts of climate change to create civic action by students toward the goal of mitigating climate change.
 This offering addresses the CPS Framework for Teaching Components: 1a, 1b, 1c, 1d, 3a, and 3c.